Skip to content

 Type: string

 The WordPress option key used to store all theme settings in the database.
-This value is passed directly to get_option() and update_option().
+Passed directly to get_option() and update_option().

 Important: This must be unique per theme.
 If two themes share the same opt_name, their settings will collide in the database.
 Use something specific to your theme — for example nijhum_options or mytheme_v2_options.